 Fluid for his size and runs extremely well the floor.
 Doesn’t shy away the contact at all.
 Extraordinary hands; can catch everything, showed some glimpses as a passer and is really quick and soft finishing near the rim.
 He also showed a potential as a three-point shooter with a natural release.
 Lacks of consistency creating his own shots because he relies more on his hands than on his movements: prefers to shoot a floater than move his defender.
 On defense, not quick enough in the lateral moves but he is a good helper, aware of everything in the floor.

 Ondrej Svec (‘03).
 USK Praha, 6’5, PG/SG, Czech Republic

 He was mostly playing as a PG, especially without Vyroubal, and he is big for the position, has also a remarkable wingspan and a surprising quickness and leaping ability.
 More a slasher than a shooter.
-Makes great reads, super creative and finds perfectly the corners.
+Makes great reads, creative and finds perfectly the corners.
 He can post up where he shows his game vision and basketball IQ, getting double-teams and passing the ball to the best options.
 Finishes near the rim in many ways even he lacks of strength in the upper body.
 Runs really good the pick and roll using splits or reading every situation.